apollographql/reason-apollo/README.md

 }
 ```

-You will try and access the response object this way but it will throw an error:
+You will try to access the response object this way but it will throw an error:

 ```
 response##Link